ryanmaclean/ubiquiti-edge-router-lite-openbsd-osx/README.md

 I should also note that the Ubiquiti devices themselves have a pretty darn good WebUI, and have an OK install that includes fun stuff like Python 2.7 stock - you might just want to play around with it before putting OpenBSD on it.

-There is in fact a guide for this already, but as it is not specific to the ERL (as well taking some TFTP detours you may prefer), I decided to make a more lengthy, focused guide.
+There is in fact a guide for this already, but as it is not specific to the ERL3 (as well taking some TFTP detours you may prefer), I decided to make a more lengthy, focused guide.
 The official Octeon OpenBSD Instructions are here: http://ftp.openbsd.org/pub/OpenBSD/5.9/octeon/INSTALL.octeon

 Tools Required
 ==============